-Jonathan Neuhaus Jonathan B. Neuhaus is an officer in the National Oceanic and Atmospheric Administration (NOAA) Commissioned Corps assigned to NASA's Armstrong Flight Research Center at Edwards, CA. He serves as a pilot of both NASA's Global Hawk unmanned aircraft system flown on a variety of environmental Earth science missions and of NASA's B-200 King Air support aircraft.
+Jonathan Neuhaus Jonathan B. Neuhaus is an officer in the National Oceanic and Atmospheric Administration (NOAA) Commissioned Corps assigned to NASA's Armstrong Flight Research Center at Edwards, CA. He serves as a research pilot for NASA's Global Hawk unmanned aircraft system flying environmental Earth science missions worldwide.
+Additionally, he pilots NASA's B-200 King Air support aircraft.